National Postdoctoral Association: Program activities

 The NPA’s program activities are focused in three key areas:

 Advocacy

 The association advocates for policy change within research institutions that host postdoctoral scholars.
-Since the association’s founding, more than 160 institutions have adopted portions of the NPA’s Recommended Practices.
+Since the association’s founding, more than 200 institutions have adopted portions of the NPA’s Recommended Policies and Practices.
 The NPA continues to work with the leadership of federal funding agencies, such as the National Institutes of Health (NIH) and the National Science Foundation (NSF), to develop new programs and policies for postdoctoral training, compensation, and benefits.
 The NPA values its partners in advocacy, including prominent national associations and organizations that represent the scientific, research, and higher education communities.